The Power Play by The Market Herald Releases New I... | INN

-The Power Play by The Market Herald Releases New Interviews with Filament Health, Kidoz Inc., Falcon Gold, Psyched Wellness, Maven Brands Inc., and Xali Gold Corp.
+The Power Play by The Market Herald Releases New Interviews with Universal Ibogaine and Hank Payments on Their Latest News

-The Power Play by The Market Herald has announced the release of new interviews with Filament Health, Kidoz Inc., Falcon Gold, Psyched Wellness, Maven Brands Inc., and Xali Gold Corp. discussing their latest press releasesThe Power Play by The Market Herald provides investors with a quick snapshot of what they need to know about the company’s latest press release through exclusive insights and interviews with …
+The Power Play by The Market Herald has announced the release of new interviews with Universal Ibogaine and Hank Payments discussing their latest press releasesThe Power Play by The Market Herald provides investors with a quick snapshot of what they need to know about the company’s latest press release through exclusive insights and interviews with company executives.Universal Ibogaine announces the appointment of …

-The Power Play by The Market Herald has announced the release of new interviews with Filament Health, Kidoz Inc., Falcon Gold, Psyched Wellness, Maven Brands Inc., and Xali Gold Corp. discussing their latest press releases
+The Power Play by The Market Herald has announced the release of new interviews with Universal Ibogaine and Hank Payments discussing their latest press releases

 The Power Play by The Market Herald provides investors with a quick snapshot of what they need to know about the company’s latest press release through exclusive insights and interviews with company executives.

-True Leaf Brands completes name change to Maven Brands Inc. (CSE:MJ)(OTC PINK:TRLFF)

-True Leaf Brands has completed its corporate name change to Maven Brands Inc., reflecting the company’s deep roots in the cannabis industry.
-Andrew Gordon, VP, Strategic Growth sat down with Caroline Egan to share the exciting news.
-True Leaf is a licensed producer of cannabis preparing to launch a program to provide path-to-market services for micro-cultivators and the company has recently launched a $1.5M private placement.
+Universal Ibogaine (TSXV:IBO) announces the appointment of Dr. Ian Rabb as Chief Clinics Officer

+Universal Ibogaine has announced the appointment of addiction treatment and clinic operations with Dr. Ian Rabb as Chief Clinics Officer.
+Dr. Rabb is one of the most recognized and respected leaders in Addiction Treatment in Canada.
+Caroline Egan sat down with Dr. Rabb to discuss the opportunity.

-For the full interview with Andrew Gordon and to learn more about Maven Brands’ latest announcements, click here.
+For the full interview with Ian Rabb and to learn more about Universal Ibogaine’s announcement, click here.

-Joey Freeze, President & CEO of Xali Gold Corp sat down with Caroline Egan to outline initial exploration results from the Victoria Property.
-The Victoria Property in Newfoundland sits near the Cape Ray fault.
-Several companies drilling in and around the property have found large quantities of high-grade gold.
+Hank Payments (TSXV:HANK) welcomes Jeff Guthrie as President and Chief Operating Officer

+Hank Payments has announced that Jeff Guthrie has joined as President and Chief Operating Officer, effective immediately.
+Mr. Guthrie is an accomplished financial services leader with over thirty years of experience in payments, banking and financial services.
+Michael Hilmer, Çhairperson and Chief Executive Officer of Hank sat down with Caroline Egan to discuss the appointment.

-For the full interview with Joey Freeze and to learn more about Xali Gold’s exploration results, click here.
+For the full interview with Michael Hilmer and to learn more about Hank Payments’ announcement, click here.

 Interviews for The Power Play by The Market Herald are released daily.
 To learn more about the companies featured in The Power Play or to explore our other interviews visit The Power Play by The Market Herald.